CNN TV

 The club versus country row has also rumbled on for various seasons.
 Recently, the European Club Association (ECA) managed to reduce the number of international breaks from 12 to nine per two-year period.

 The ECA hailed this reduction as a major breakthrough and said they were doing their best to protect the clubs and their players from exhaustion.
-Read the rest of this entry »
+FULL POST

 Filed under: Football